SeriousOldMan/Simulator-Controller/Docs/Plugins & Modes.md

 ### Special notes for *iRacing*

-*iRacing* does not provide tyre pressure data in the API while you are out on the track and any calculation of cold pressures for changing tyres will end up in a desaster.
+- *iRacing* does not provide tyre pressure data in the API while you are out on the track and any calculation of cold pressures for changing tyres will end up in a desaster.
 Therefore, the handling of tyres during pitstop is disabled by default for the Race Engineer.
 You can change that using a setting in the "Session Database", but then be sure to check the pressures.

+- *iRacing* offers a special "Test Drive" session, where you can test cars that you do not own.
+You can use the Assistants in this type of session, if you want, but be aware that not much data is provided in this special session.

 ## Plugin *RF2*